Troy Davis-Georgia Death Penalty case

 No Winners

-Based on our knowledge of this case the Center is calling on the Board to grant clemency to Troy Davis.
-The center is also calling on the prosecuting authorities in Georgia to start a fresh investigation with a view to a new trial for Davis or anyone else believed to be responsible for this crime.
-It is not acceptable that a case involving the death of a police officer or the potential execution of an innocent man can be allowed to end with such controversy.
+Based on my knowledge of this case I am calling on the Board to grant clemency to Troy Davis.
+I am also calling on the prosecuting authorities in Georgia to start a fresh investigation with a view to a new trial for Davis, or anyone else believed to be responsible for this crime.
+It is not acceptable that a case involving the death of a police officer, or the potential execution of an innocent man, can be allowed to end with such controversy.